sombrabr/getdata-courseproject/CodeBook.md

    and standard deviation values, except for the _angle_ values;
-10. The average of each variable, grouped by the subject and activity, are calculated and saved in a file called `averages.dsv`, without the row names.
+10. The average of each variable, grouped by the subject and activity, are calculated and saved in a file called `averages.txt`, without the row names.
 The variables are separated by space in this file.

 Code book